 Data entry work sounds technical, but it’s a job that boils down to accurately entering information on a computer.
-While it doesn’t requires previous experience or a bachelor’s degree, data entry work requires computer skills, such as knowledge of typing, accuracy, speed, as well as installing and removing software, creating new folders, sending emails and using the internet.
+While it doesn’t requires previous experience or a bachelor’s degree, data entry work requires computer skills, such as knowledge of typing, accuracy and speed, as well as installing and removing software, creating new folders, sending emails and using the internet.
 The work can be ideal for moms, because it can be done from home and simply requires a computer and internet access.
-The average pay for a data entry clerk in the U.S. is $12.55 an hour -- however some of the companies pay by the completed piece or keystroke.
+The average pay for a data entry clerk in the U.S. is $14 to $17 -- however some of the companies pay by the completed piece or keystroke.

 If you want to get your feet wet with data entry work, you can create your profile on freelancer job sites such as Freelancer.com, Amazon Mechanical Turk, Upwork, The Smart Crowd, Fiverr, Working Solutions, Clickworker and Microworkers.
 Once your profile is created, you can either do a search for “data entry” to find gigs to apply for, or you may be contacted for work.

-Also, beware of any scams soliciting money to be registered in a data entry jobs database.
+Also, beware of any scams soliciting money for you to be registered in a data entry jobs database.

 "Landlord" in the sharing economy